microsoft/onnxruntime/docs/tutorials/accelerate-pytorch/pytorch.md

   session_.Run(Ort::RunOptions{nullptr}, input_names, &input_tensor, 1, output_names, &output_tensor, 1);
 ```

 Out of the box, ONNXRuntime applies a series of optimizations to the ONNX graph, combining nodes where possible and factoring out constant values (constant folding).
-ONNXRuntime also integrates with a number of hardware accelerators via its Execution Provider interface, including CUDA, TensorRT, OpenVINO, CoreML and NNAPI, depending on which hardware you are running on.
+ONNXRuntime also integrates with a number of hardware accelerators via its Execution Provider interface, including CUDA, TensorRT, OpenVINO, CoreML and NNAPI, depending on which hardware platform you are targeting.

-You can also improve the performance of the ONNX model by quantizing it.
+You can further improve the performance of the ONNX model by quantizing it.

-If the application is running in constrained environments, such as mobile and edge you can build a reduced size runtime, based on the model or models that the application runs.
+If the application is running in constrained environments, such as mobile and edge, you can build a reduced size runtime based on the model or set of models that the application runs.

-To started in your language and environment of choice, see [Get started with ONNX Runtime](../../get-started/)
+To get started in your language and environment of choice, see [Get started with ONNX Runtime](../../get-started/)

-## Further reading
+## Examples

-### Convert model to ONNX
+### Export model to ONNX

 * [Basic PyTorch export through torch.onnx](https://pytorch.org/docs/stable/onnx.html)
 * [Super-resolution with ONNX Runtime](https://pytorch.org/tutorials/advanced/super_resolution_with_onnxruntime.html)
 * [Export PyTorch model with custom ops](../export-pytorch-model.md)

-### PyTorch inference examples
+### Accelerated inference with ONNXRuntime

 * [Accelerate BERT model on CPU](https://github.com/microsoft/onnxruntime/blob/master/onnxruntime/python/tools/transformers/notebooks/PyTorch_Bert-Squad_OnnxRuntime_CPU.ipynb)
 * [Accelerate BERT model on GPU](https://github.com/microsoft/onnxruntime/blob/master/onnxruntime/python/tools/transformers/notebooks/PyTorch_Bert-Squad_OnnxRuntime_GPU.ipynb)